iagon-tech/proof-of-burn-cardano/tx_article.md

 }
 ```

-For simplicity, we'll assume that there is only one input, one change and one collaterall address (`cardano-cli` of course
+For simplicity, we'll assume that there is only one input and one change address (`cardano-cli` of course
 allows to specify multiple inputs).
+We don't need the collateral in this step, but in the next one (redeeming).

 We'll also assume there are two different derivation paths (e.g. for inputs and change)
 `["1852H","1815H","0H","0","0"]` and `["1852H","1815H","0H","0","2"]`.